|

 That led me to focus on a

-Caribbean biotope, having read Tullock's and Mr Fenner's books, as well
+Caribbean biotope, having read Tullock's and Mr Fenner's

 <Excellent references all!>